Joecstarr/thesis/sections/tabulation/initial_dataset/rational.md

 ```

-Our intuitive construction from the beginning of this section should align with
+Our intuitive construction from the beginning of this section must align with
 @rational-def-rational.
 We can see the alignment with the cranking corresponding
 to horizontal and vertical integral tangles, and alternating right and bottom
 corresponding to alternating $+$ and $v$.